GeorgiGeorgiev0320/crypto-sim/README.md

 - By default, it runs on localhost:8080, but this can be changed in the properties folder.

-- Run the application (ensure dependencies are installed).

-- Open the backend/ folder in IntelliJ IDEA or any Java-supported IDE of your choice.

-- Run the application (ensure dependencies are installed).

 -Note: When the backend is first started, not all cryptocurrencies may show immediately.
 The real-time data from the Kraken WebSocket API will start loading gradually.
 Some cryptos may take a moment to appear as they are fetched.